Subdivisions and Additions

 In the early 1970’s, Bridlemile continued to grow, especially with the Bridlewood (104 homes) and Montmore subdivisions (72 homes).
 The Bridlewood subdivision incorporated curvilinear street design, Montmore used a one large street loop design.

-Into the 1980’s, as the amount of undeveloped land decreased, the number of homes in each subdivision also decreased.
+Into the 1980’s, as the amount of undeveloped land decreased, the number of homes in each new subdivision also decreased.

 While FHA-approved subdivision designs include streets designed to limit local vehicle traffic, they also call for pedestrian paths to let walkers to bypass the limited access roads and more easily reach outside destinations.